The compact circumstellar material of SN 2024ggi: Another supernova with a pre-explosion effervescent zone and jet-driven explosion: The implication of

 \cite{Nakamuraetal2024} conduct three-dimensional magnetohydrodynamical simulations of the delayed neutrino explosion mechanism for stellar models with different zero-age main sequence masses from $9 M_\odot$ to $24 M_\odot$.
 Their stellar models are from \cite{Sukhboldetal2016}.
 The diagnostic explosion energy of their results is the sum of all numerical cells where the total energy is positive, and the materials have a positive radial velocity.
 The integrand is the sum of kinetic, gravitational, internal, and magnetic energy.
 In Figure \ref{Fig:Figure1}, I present their figure of the evolution of the diagnostic explosion energy, $E_{\rm Diag}$ with time.

 The final explosion energy is the diagnostic energy minus the binding energy of the rest of the envelope and core (termed overburden), namely, $R_{\rm exp}=E_{\rm Diag}-\Delta E_{\rm OV}$.
 Because \cite{Nakamuraetal2024} do not give the binding energy of the rest of their stellar models (overburden), I take overburden energies from the simulations of \cite{Mezzacappaetal2015} who give this for 4 models at $t \simeq 1.2 \s$ when the shock radius is larger than those at the end of the simulations by \cite{Nakamuraetal2024} each at $t=0.3 \s$.
 This implies that the binding energy (overburden) values should be larger even.
+In calculating the overburden energy, I use the graphs from \cite{Mezzacappaetal2015} that already include the recombination energy of free nucleons; in any case, this energy is small.
 Also, \cite{Mezzacappaetal2015} and \cite{Nakamuraetal2024} do not use the same models.
 Therefore, the binding energy I give in the insets in Figure \ref{Fig:Figure1} are approximate values.
 These values, nonetheless, clearly point to the very low final explosion energies (to distinguish from the diagnostic explosion energy) that \cite{Nakamuraetal2024} obtain.
 Those models that explode have energies of $E_{\rm exp} \lesssim 0.1 \times 10^{51} \erg$ while some others seem to have negative energy, namely, they do not explode, e.g., the simulations for $M_{\rm ZAMS} = 16, 18, 19, 20$ lead to no explosion.